bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 ##Quick Start

 1. Solder wires from ESC to pads on motor.
 2. Waterproof solder connection with epoxy or other potting compound.
+We recommend Loctite Marine Epoxy or MG Chemicals 4229.
-3. Send a signal to the ESC and the motor will start spinning.
+3. Connect the wires to an ESC, send a signal, and the motor will start spinning.
 That's it.

 ##Important Notes